SteppbySteph/project-happy-thoughts-api/README.md

 If I had more time it would be to implement the different endpoints to the frontend project.

 ## View it live
+UPDATE: The below Heroku link can not be accessed at this moment.
+Using original endpoint instead.
 Deployed Heroku link: https://blooming-brushlands-33610.herokuapp.com/ Linked API to happy thought project: https://polite-gumption-c6b3c8.netlify.app/